Updated November 4, 2021

-Mandatory COVID Test or Vaccination
+Mandatory Vaccination or COVID Test

 Most of our tour participants fly to their destination.
 Airlines and airports are taking steps to keep passengers safe, including new electrostatic sanitation after each flight, mask requirements, and passenger screenings.
 Studies have suggested the risk of contracting COVID on flights is actually fairly low if you keep your mask on throughout the flight.
+This has been our experience in 2021.

 Tour Safety Precautions